The Voice of The People

 As audience members make their way to the last section in the gallery, they are met with the byproducts of existing within the current American Political landscape.
 Imagery from protests, propaganda-style posters, and direct responses to the seemingly never-ending fight for reproductive rights.
 Each artist in this section is using their voice and artistic expression to cope with the hardships that we endure when faced with moments of oppression, opposition, and nation-wide hardships.

 Kathleen Greco creates portraits in which a frayed American flag is seemingly unraveling around a female figure, hinting at the stronghold that the American government has over reproductive freedom.
-Printmaker and Activist, Rhodna Babb, creates reimagined propaganda-style posters that encourage viewers to think about the impact they have on their own future.
+Printmaker and Activist, Rhonda Babb, creates reimagined propaganda-style posters that encourage viewers to think about the impact they have on their own future.
 Sandra Benhaim and Gary Grissom show composite images of protests and movements, a hopeful display of country-wide mobilization at times of distress.
 Dolores Poacelli’s piece is a direct reference to voices collecting under one message - the imagery indicative of viewing swaths of protest signs when looking over a crowd.
 Carole Loeffler shows us the voices of the unheard, with embroidered messages from women imagined.

 About the Artists